bennypowers/bennypowers.dev/posts/2024-05-01-import-maps-cross-team-collaboration.md

   It's not a magic bullet though, teams will still have to communicate with each other around release schedules.
 Read on to learn more about import maps and CDNs for large organizations
+tldr:
+  In large organizations, it takes many inputs across multiple teams to produce a single web page.
+Import maps aid in reducing the potential friction between teams by abstracting package names over resource URLs.
 coverImageAlt: an old-timey treasure map with a team surrounding it
 coverImage: /assets/images/import-map-teams.png
 ---